We are Nature. We are Spirit.

 So in 2005, just before my 30th, I left my Belfast childhood home, making sure social care support was in place for my Dad, and moved to Scotland, Edinburgh.
 I changed career from I.T to working a few jobs in various schools as an assistant, returning to college part time completing my level 3.
 I was still heavily involved caring for my Dad, travelling home often.

-I immediately fell in love with Bonnie Scotland and met some truly wonderful pals.
-I was a member of a soul nourishing church hill- walking group; climbing a munro every month.
-And so, I found my true joy in nature again, however, past traumas were soon to surface again.
-I received a call that my Dad had been arrested, at around 75 years old, and tried to kill himself; my whole world came crumbling down.
+I immediately fell in love with Bonnie Scotland and was a member of a soul nourishing hill- walking group; I got back into nature..
+Around 2007, I received a call that my Dad had been arrested.
+At 75 years old he tried to kill himself and my whole world came crumbling down.
 I took leave from work and returned home.
-When I felt I could do no more, I came back to Scotland and continued to work and study, but the impact on me was so great that my mental health declined.
+The charges were dropped, and when I done what I could, I came back to Scotland.

-My Dad's attempted suicide about 2007, led me to be on 5 types of medication for chronic anxiety, chronic depression, insomnia - extra medication for the side effects.
+Before I knew it I was on 5 types of medication for chronic anxiety, chronic depression, insomnia - extra medication for the side effects.
 I was receiving flashbacks to childhood and it was extremely difficult.
-I tried a couple of different counsellors but found myself no better.
+I tried counselling with a few folk, which unfortunately didn't seem to work for me.
+I was gradually losing myself.

-Despite these challenges, for several years I worked full-time in special needs settings; studied 6 years part-time for a degree and worked at the weekends, looking after a young adult with Autism.
+I returned home in 2011 and my Father's dementia was worsening.
+I cared for him, worked full-time in special needs settings; studied 6 years part-time for a degree and worked at the weekends, looking after a young adult with Autism.
+I battled with alcohol at times.

-My on-going learning has saved my sanity at times, with latter courses more focused on healing:
+My continuous learning has saved my sanity at times, with latter courses more focused on healing:

 -